raphaelholca/hebbianCNN/README.md

 This neural network is an extension of a previous single-layer, reward-based and Hebbian learning network.
 Learning does not require gradient information or error back-propagation.
 Instead, weight updates are carried through Hebbian learning augmented with reward-based learning.
 The network also doesn't have access direct access label information but only to rewards for correct classifications.

 In it's shallow form, the network marginally outperfoms gradient-based network of similar architecture on the MNIST dataset (3.3% versus 4.7% error rate; single hidden layer with 300 hidden neurons).
 The present network extends the shallow architecure to include a convolutional layer, a subsampling layer, an all-to-all feedforward layer and a classification layer.
-At the moment, the additional layers do not improve the performance of the network (but this is work in progress...).
+At the moment, the additional layers do not improve the performance of the network (but this is work in progress!).

 #### Hebbian Learning